Explore more blogs

 • Health and wellness stores

 What about your campaign wording and imagery?
-Create materials that speak to most of your target audience.
-They might be locals just trying to get their steps in, or avid athletes aiming to set records, or long-time champions of your cause.
+Promote your event with materials that speak to your target audience.
+They might be locals just trying to get their steps in, avid athletes aiming to set records, or long-time champions of your cause.

 When it comes to raising money with a charity run, there are three popular tactics:

-• Sell tickets or charge a basic registration fee for individuals and teams.
+• Sell tickets to your event or charge a registration fee for individuals and teams.

-• Set a fundraising goal for each participant and have them use peer-to-peer fundraising (raising funds from their social network) to hit their goal.
+• Set a fundraising goal for each participant and encourage them to use peer-to-peer fundraising (raising funds from their social network) to reach it.

-• Require participants to raise a certain amount of money to qualify for the run.
+• Require participants to raise a minimum amount of money to qualify for the run.

-A helpful way to decide is to work backward from your fundraising goal.
+A helpful way to determine your approach is to work backward from your fundraising goal.
 Let’s say you want to raise $15,000 and you estimate you’ll have 125 runners:

 $15,000 ÷ 125 runners = $120 per runner

 If you go the peer fundraising route, equip your fundraisers for success!
-Choose a user-friendly peer fundraising platform and give them pointers on how to ask their inner circle for donations.
+Choose a user-friendly peer-to-peer fundraising platform and provide tips on how to ask their network for donations.

-After months or weeks of planning, you don’t want to lose support at the finish line!
+After weeks or months of planning, you don’t want to lose support at the finish line!
+Plan how you’ll stay engaged with donors and participants after race day.
 Here’s what your post-event follow-up messaging should include:

-• A personalized thank-you note: Include their name and other details like their gift size and what it helped your team accomplish.
+• A personalized thank-you note: Include their name and other details, like the size of their gift and what it helped your team accomplish.

-• Request for feedback: Ask participants to give 5 to 10 minutes to help you understand how the run went and how it could be better.
+• Request for feedback: Ask participants to give five minutes to share their thoughts on the run and suggestions for future events through an online survey.

-• Last reminder to give: Celebrate your successes and encourage them to keep the momentum going by making another gift or signing up for recurring donations.
+• Last reminder to give: Celebrate your successes and encourage supporters to keep the momentum by making another gift or signing up for recurring donations.
 You know the value of recurring gifts, but your donors may not!
-Explain the benefits and try offering program perks to increase sign-ups.
+Explain the benefits and offer program perks to increase sign-ups.

 With planning done, you’re ready to kick off your charity run!